May 17, 2017

 What can you do to improve this today?

-So you may be a little stuck on simple things to do today to help improve your buffer stock.
+You may be a little stuck on simple things to do to help improve your buffer stock.
 All this information makes sense, but what should you do today to make a difference?

 - Estimate the supplier reliability per preferred supplier.
 Go through your suppliers and talk to the team to categorize the supplier reliability (both in quantity and date delivery) into Very Bad, Bad, OK, Good and Excellent.